aesophor/wmderland/README.md

 * ~44k lines of C code, which is a bit hard to trace and maintain

 #### Wmderland
 Wmderland, while derives from i3, is built with a different philosophy in mind.
-The plan for Wmderland is to become a modern but minimal tiling window manager
+The plan for Wmderland is to become a modern but minimal tiling window manager which:
 * follows Unix philosophy - Do one thing and do it well
-* easy-to-use config
+* has an easy-to-use config
-* similar tiling behaviors with i3
+* tiling behaviors are similar to that of i3
 * written in C++ OOP and Xlib.
 Only ~3k lines of C++11 code, hopefully it will be a lot easier to maintain.

 <br>